heypoom/algo-practice/README.md

 ## 304. Range Sum Query 2D Immutable

+- Pong: Incorrect.
+Please submit it to Leetcode first before putting it here.
+Please do the lookup within O(1)

 - Time Complexity:
   - O(R * C) for building memo tables, where R is row count and C is column count.
   - O(N) lookup where N is row count.